|Road:||A1 at the Musselburgh/City Bypass exit|

 Ample car and HGV parking are both available.

-The services were built by Granada in 1988/89 to coincide with the completion of the Edinburgh City Bypass and A1 Musselburgh Bypass.
-The restaurant, under Granada ownership, became Scotland's only AJ's in 1992, gained a Burger King and then had the AJ's changed to a Little Chef by Granada in 1996.
+The services were built by Granada in 1989 to coincide with the completion of the Edinburgh City Bypass and the A1 Musselburgh Bypass.
+It had a Granada Shop, and Granada Country Kitchen Restaurant, as well as a Granada Lodge.

 |Beal (60 miles)||Services on the A1||none|